 Phaplu Sallery to Mera peak Trekking and a Climbing route is less crowded.
-It makes the journey unforgettable experience.
-Mera peak is located south of the Everest in the Hinku valley and it is relatively quite easy to climb the peaks.
+It makes the journey an unforgettable experience.
+Mera peak is located south of Everest in the Hinku valley and it is relatively quite easy to climb the peaks.
 This ultimate Himalayan trekking and climbing holiday begin with a short and exciting flight to Phaplu in the Lower Solu-Khumbu.
 From here, we begin trekking through the terraced farmland and forest of Nepal's 'Middle Hills', passing small villages and settlements inhabited by the hardy Sherpa.

 Phaplu to Mera Peak Climbing route is getting more popular each year due to the extraordinary and stunning scenery it offers.
 Moreover, you do not need any previous mountaineering experience if you are physically fit and have an enthusiasm for adventure.
 Neither has it demanded technical climbing.
 This is the highest peak allowed for climbing in Nepal.
 The climb is definitely a strenuous one being the highest peak, but the slopes rarely exceed 30 degrees and hence it is technically straightforward.